 Anyone wishing to become a volunteer, either for a one off event such as a school visit or on a more regular basis (e.g.to listen to children read), should approach the Class Teacher, the Headteacher or a senior member of staff.

-Volunteers should complete a Volunteer Application Form (Appendix 1) and the Volunteer Agreement (Appendix 2) which sets out the schools expectations of its volunteers and confirms that they have received a copy of this Agreement.
+Volunteers will need to complete a Volunteer Application Form (Appendix 1) and the Volunteer Agreement (Appendix 2) which sets out the schools expectations of its volunteers and confirms that they have received a copy of this Agreement.

-Process for Recruiting Frequent Volunteers
+Process for Recruiting Volunteers

 Identify the need and role